brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 ## Test Files

-Please download a set of test files that you'll use for both days 1 and 2 [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)
+Please download a set of test files that you'll use during the webinar [at this link](https://drive.google.com/drive/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s?usp=sharing)

+## Text Editor

+You will need a text editor - text editors are different than Microsoft Word.
+You'll be editing .txt and .sh files.
+On Windows, the default editor is Notepad, which will work fine.
+There's also Notepad++.
+On Mac, the default text editor is TextEdit, also fine.

+I strongly recommend looking into the [Atom text editor](https://atom.io/), which is available on all platforms.
+It's a little heavy on RAM usage but has excellent features and customization.

+I will mostly be using a terminal-based text editor (i.e. a text editor that opens within the terminal) named [Vim](https://www.vim.org/), which is probably already installed on your system.
+Vim is legendarily difficult to use, though, and I don't really recommend it for beginners.
+Still, if you want to dive into the deepest deep end, it's there.

+## OS-specific installs

-## Mac Setup Instructions
+### Mac Setup Instructions

 Macs ship with an application named “Terminal” which is their default command line interface.
-It will work great for this webinar, you may even see me using at some point.
+It will work great for this webinar

-We will be using something called a “package manager” to install the software tools we’re demo-ing.
-Package managers help people manage their software without the use of “installers” like you might be used to, they’re very common on Linux.
+To install the tools/ software for this webinar, we will be using something called a “package manager.”
+Package managers help people manage their software without the use of “installers” like you might be used to, they’re very common on Linux nad in programmer spaces, generally.

-Once you have installed the package manager, Homebrew, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools)
+For Macs, the packagae manager is named Homebrew and, once you have installed it, proceed to the [tools install section](https://github.com/brnco/DPOE-N-Workshop_IntroCLI-AVTools#install-tools)

-### Install Homebrew
+#### Install Homebrew

-For Mac, the package manager we’ll be using is called Homebrew.
-If you have administrative access to your machine, you can install homebrew with [the steps on their website](https://brew.sh) (it’s a Terminal command).
+If you have administrative access to your machine, you can install Homebrew with [the steps on their website](https://brew.sh) (it’s a Terminal command).

 If you don't have admin access on your Mac, you can still install Homebrew and the other tools for this workshop by using the below steps.